excellalabs/tcp-angular/README.md

 85% is the agreed upon tcp minimal test coverage ammount

 more information to be put here as the test framework is ironed out

+## Style

+[Angular Material](https://material.angular.io/) (@angular/material) is the library used for style and component library that we are using.
+This brings in googles material design, a color theme as defined in theme.scss, and a rich component library.
+To add more angular material components to the application, import them in the material.module.ts file.
+Material components come with built in 508 compliance.
+[Angular Flex Layout](https://github.com/angular/flex-layout/wiki) (@angular/flex-layout) is the library us used for positioning components in the application.